Hausdorff and packing dimensions and measures for nonlinear transversally non-conformal thin solenoids: Holonomy along unstable lamination

-In words, $\Gamma$ is a Cantor set, consisting of the intersections of the $\pi_{x,y}$-projections of $W^u$'s belonging to different (slightly extended) horizontal cylinders of generation 0.
-It discounts intersections of the projections of $W^u$'s being in the same cylinder of generation 0.
+In words, $\Gamma$ is a Cantor set, consisting of the intersections of the $\pi_{x,y}$-projections of $W^u$'s belonging to different (slightly extended) horizontal cylinders of level 0.
+It discounts intersections of the projections of $W^u$'s being in the same cylinder of level 0.
 See Figure 3.

 \end{definition}

 \

 {\bf (Unstable) transversality assumption.}\ All intersections of these lines (i.e. projections by $\pi_{x,y}$ of unstable manifolds) with different $i_0$'s are in this paper assumed to be mutually transversal.